 Are you between 21 and 30-years old?
 Check out EM's longer-term 1-3 month Holy Land missions experiences for young adults.
 Live with host families as you learn and serve in Israel and Palestine!

-Trips in the Holy Land are limited to people age 16 years of age and above.
-If bringing high school students an adult to student ratio of 1:3 is required.
+Please note: Trips in the Holy Land are limited to people age 16 years of age and above.
+If bringing high school students, and adult-to-student ratio of 1:3 is required.

-Bethlehem Bible College and The Palestinian Museum of Natural History provide volunteer opportunities for groups.
-Whether you are working in the greenhouse, pulling weeds in the garden or helping with the latest special project, you'll have the chance to be part of the on-going vision to educate and empower local young people.
+The Palestinian Museum of Natural History provides volunteer opportunities for groups.
+Whether you are working in the greenhouse, pulling weeds in the garden or helping with the latest special project, you'll have the chance to be part of the ongoing vision to educate and empower local young people.

 Another organization, Tent of Nations, invites international volunteers to hear the story of their family's farm and learn about how they are trying to live at peace with their neighbors.
 Their motto, “We refuse to be enemies” is a powerful example of pursuing reconciliation and justice in a very complicated region.
 Team members may have the opportunity to live and work on the farm or assist with special projects, as needed.